High tourist season may well be upon us but the chances to get away from it all and enjoy the best places in South America in August are plentiful.

 Galapagos Islands, Ecuador

 Sea and air temperatures are coolest in August around the Galapagos Islands but, just between us, they’re pretty cool all year long.
 Mornings are usually foggy at this time of year which is an awesome sight to wake up to but what makes it so special is that, as the ocean currents cool, they bring marine life to the surface.
-They love nutrient-reach currents and although seas can be choppy (choose a catamaran for calmer sails) there’s a wealth of wildlife happenings now, especially in terms of birdlife.
-Tortoises lay their eggs around Santa Cruz this month and you’ll see Waved Albatross chicks, all fat and fluffy, wondering about their nests on Espanola.
+They love nutrient-reach currents and although seas can be choppy (choose a catamaran for calmer sails) there’s a wealth of wildlife on show at this time of year, especially in terms of birdlife.
+Tortoises lay their eggs around Santa Cruz this month and you’ll see Waved Albatross chicks, all fat and fluffy, wandering about their nests on Espanola.
 It’s also puppy season now, so expect to see lots of waddling sea lions!

 Galapagos tortoises